awslabs/aws-appflow-custom-connector-python/custom_connector_integ_test/README.md

 # Integration Test FrameWork
-This document explains how to run the integration tests provided by Appflow for a custom connector.
+This document explains how to run the integration tests provided by AppFlow for a custom connector.

 ## Prerequisites: